cybertaxonomy/cdm-dataportal/7.x/themes/zen/STARTERKIT/sass/README.txt

 ABOUT SASS AND COMPASS
 ----------------------

 This directory includes Sass versions of Zen's CSS files.
-(If you are wondering how these Sass files are organized, read the css/README.txt file.)

 Sass is a language that is just normal CSS plus some extra features, like variables, nested rules, math, mixins, etc. If your stylesheets are written in